mutephil/lazy-require/README.md

 - [ ] larger message strings
 - [ ] proper diamond proxy style
 - [ ] functions with more compute / gas need
+- [ ] using libraries to store errors